Two Losses, Too Soon

 When I think about it, maybe my dad could’ve lived longer had he not smoked.
 But it’s also not his fault.
 Brains are often wired a certain way and we all know some are more susceptible to addictive patterns.
 I don’t need to regurgitate facts or data that have been thrown out time and time again.
 Since I started working in the library and helping out with magazines, there are many cover stories out there about the opioid crisis and addiction.
 In addition, we all know that suicidal ideation is another affliction that is hard to process to those who know that feeling day in, day out.
 It’s hard for me to go into specifics or great details about how addiction and loss have hit me hard within the past couple of days, mainly out of respect to the families that are dealing with grief at this time.
 And I didn’t know the individuals in a way that I would consider to be close, but there’s still such difficulty processing how this continues to happen - people who are gone too soon, too suddenly.
 One can argue that the system has failed them, but I can’t say that for sure since I know the complex chemical mysteries of the mind can never be fully understood.
 Sometimes I do wonder what could’ve been done, even if that will never undo the tragedy that has occurred.

 From my own experience, I have gotten migraine headaches since the late 90s.
 I was given a variety of tests, referred to specialists and have had a number of suggestions as to how to eradicate them.
 I may have told a number of people of this already: I was once dependent on prescription painkillers.
 To this day, the only time I will consider taking anything close to an opiate is for major surgery or dental work.
 How did this happen?
 Well, I went to see a doctor at the Hammond Clinic who I believe was a “neurologist” back in 2001.
 When I told him I was getting migraines and after not finding anything with my CT scan, he simply wrote a prescription for an opiate called Darvocet.
 He gave me 30 pills and told me to come back in the month.
 Once I ran out, I asked for a refill.
 I was on that prescription for 90 days, realizing that it was not only eradicating the headaches but also causing euphoria that was new to me.
 I felt the perfect blend of calm and creative.
 Somehow it didn’t necessarily numb me into oblivion, but caused me to be more active and overjoyed.
 (It’s similar to how alcohol affects some people but never did for me).
 I was never manic but I was never depressed.
 I was simply at a level of what I felt could be a “new normal.”
 This was also at a time when I didn’t do the kind of research on a medication that I would do today.
 Once those three months had ended, I stopped taking them but then experienced the worst kind of withdrawal possible for about five days.
 I had the shakes, felt nauseous, and the headaches returned sporadically.
 Normally, I get migraines a few times a year until recently when they started happening again more often.
-I know better now and hopefully all doctors know not to prescribe painkillers of that caliber for a migraine.
+Hopefully all doctors know not to prescribe painkillers of that caliber for a migraine.
 There are still ways to get them in this country and successfully feed that need to either fill a void or kill the pain.

 People using prescription drugs still want to be seen as good people in their families and communities.
 Despite their addiction, they don't see themselves as a drug user, just someone who is trying to find that “new normal” that I spoke of earlier.
 When the feeling of normalcy wears off for any number of reasons (stress, unbalanced neurotransmitters, not eating well) it likely sends signals to the brain that says “more normal please.”
 That feeling of needing more is to reach the level of normal again, the one that brings back that sensation.
 It could be euphoria, it could be a high, but for many, it’s just to feel balanced in a way that makes sense to them.
 The wife of my acquaintance didn’t know about my friend’s “secret life” as an addict.
 Which means he was able to hide his emotions and behavior, which isn’t an easy feat.
 There’s a level of self-deception involved that consumes others too.
 Nobody realizes it until it’s too late.
 There have been other examples of trying to balance a new normal that involved past experiences with co-dependence which is more of a behavior that relies on trying to keep other people happy or feeling so attached, that it’s hard to feel normal while being alone.
 All of these factors can play into addiction, which can be subtle, as in the case with me and food.
 (Or even being naive back in 2001 when it came to the Darvocet).
 Nothing compares to waking up suddenly to find the person next to you unable to wake up due to a horrible mix of substances the night before.